Ukraine Air Alliance Flight 4050: Investigation

+The final report was published by NBAAI on 8 October 2021 concluding that the probable cause was, "the most probable cause of the accident, collision of a serviceable aircraft with the ground during the landing approach in a dense fog, was the crew’s failure to perform the flight in the instrument conditions due to the probable physical excessive fatigue, which led to an unconscious descent of the aircraft below the glide path and ground impact."

 Aftermath

 The day after the crash Ukraine Air Alliance was banned from operating flights in European Union airspace.
 On 7 October 2019, State Aviation Administration of Ukraine announced that air operator's certificate of Ukraine Air Alliance was terminated effective 5 October 2019, 00:00 UTC after an accident.